Jimmy Jewel: Jewel and Warriss

 Jewel and Ben Warriss were first cousins and were brought up in the same household, even being born in the same bed (a few months apart).
 Jewel worked as a solo act until 1934, before forming an enduring double act with Warriss, initially at the Palace Theatre, Newcastle.
 They toured Australia and America, as well as appearing in the 1946 Royal Variety Performance and five pantomimes for Howard & Wyndham Ltd at the Opera House, Blackpool, Lancashire.

 The pair had a major success with the BBC radio series Up the Pole, which began in October 1947, and cast them as proprietors of an Arctic trading post.
 Each episode included a musical interlude, sometimes provided by Julie Andrews, then a child performer.
 Only one episode is known to survive in the BBC Archives.

 The two men were also top of the bill in two London Palladium shows, Gangway (1942) and High Time (1946), and made regular television appearances in the 1950s and 1960s.
-I addition, the duo had the lead roles in the short-lived 1962 comedy series It's a Living.
+In addition, the duo had the lead roles in the short-lived 1962 comedy series It's a Living.